AbnerErnaniADSFatec/AbnerErnaniADSFatec/README.md

 # 🔭 Junior Web Developer, Systems Analysts IT

 Hello 😄!
 I have a Bachelor's degree in Systems Analysis and Development from the São Paulo State Technological College (Fatec).
 Currently, I'm a student in the Applied Computing master's program at INPE (National Institute for Space Research) and I'm working with Geographic Information Systems in the [BDC Project](http://www.brazildatacube.org/en/home-page-2/).
-I am currently building a career in information technology with a focus on development involving Intelligent Systems, Geographic Information Systems, and Image Processing (preferably contacted via email at [abner.anjos@inpe.br](mailto:abner.anjos@inpe.br)).
+I am currently building a career in information technology with a focus on development involving Intelligent Systems, Geographic Information Systems, and Image Processing (preferably contacted via email at [abner.anjos@gmail.com](mailto:abner.anjos@gmail.com)).

 ## 🌱 Educational background